Get the medication you need quickly

 This method is for one-off occasions and is not recommended for daily use.
 It is particularly useful if a condom broke or if you missed one of your contraceptive pills.

-The most common brand of emergency contraceptive pill is Levonelle®.
+The most common brand of morning after pill is Levonelle®.
 You should take it ideally within 24 hours after unprotected sex (this offers over 95% protection).
 The longer you wait, the less effective it will be.
 After 72 hours (3 days) the effectiveness drops to below 50%.

 If you vomit within three hours after taking the pill, you must take another one.

 A sterilization is an option available to both men and women.

 As far as male contraception is concerned, the technique is called vasectomy and consists in tying off and cutting the tubes that carry sperm – without the need for a scalpel intervention or stitches.
 The man can then go home in the same day.

 This provides no protection against STIs and the effects are for life.
 In very rare cases (less than 1%), the tubes can grow back, making pregnancy a risk.

 As for female sterilization, this is also a very simple operation after which you can go back home the very same day.
 You have the choice between surgical and non-surgical types of sterilization.

 Surgical sterilisation (known as tubal litigation) requires very small cuts in the belly to access the Fallopian tubes, cut them and tie them so that they cannot link the ovaries with the uterus any more.
 The effects are permanent so you must be sure of your choice concerning sterilization.